Cloud platform providers powering digital transformation and investing gains

 Characteristics of High Growth Potential Cloud Platform Service Stocks

 For more specific guidance on evaluating the strength of a company's platform check out this great article from Bessemer Venture Partners - Eight laws for developer platforms.

 In assessing the level (or not) of developer love bestowed on a company I'm evaluating I like to check developer feedback on twitter, blogs, StackOverflow and other social listening mechanisms.

 In this six part series I will analyze what I think are the five best cloud platform investing opportunities using the above criteria.

 Up first is the edge computing platform Fastly (NYSE:FSLY).
 Follow me on Twitter @OwlWealthy to read my analysis when it's fresh off the press.

-I will post my evaluation of each one of my top five best cloud platform investing opportunities every week, culminating in my selection of the best of the bunch.
+I will post my evaluation of each one of my top five best cloud platform investing opportunities every few weeks, culminating in my selection of the best of the bunch.